-Sweden is the fifth largest country by area in Europe (449,964 square kilometres) with a population of 9.6 million (est Nov 2013).
+The Kingdom of Sweden (Sweden) is the fifth largest country by area in Europe (449,964 square kilometres) with a population of 10.2 million (2018).
 The capital of Sweden is Stockholm.
 Sweden celebrates its National Day on 6 June.

 System of Government

 Sweden joined the EU in 1995, following a referendum in which a narrow 52 per cent of electors voted in favour.
-However, in a referendum in September 2003 the Swedes rejected joining the eurozone by 56 per cent.
+In a referendum in September 2003 the Swedes rejected joining the Eurozone by 56 per cent.

-The Swedish economy is heavily dependent on a highly developed and internationally successful industrial sector, which was established in the early part of the 20th century through companies such as Ericsson, Asea, Astra, Alfa Laval, SKF, Electrolux, Volvo and SAAB, and now includes more recently established companies such as H&M and IKEA.
+The Swedish economy is heavily dependent on a highly developed and internationally successful industrial sector, which was established in the early part of the 20th century through companies such as Ericsson, ASEA/ABB, Astra, Alfa Laval, SKF, Electrolux, Volvo and SAAB.
+It now includes more recently established retail companies such as H&M and IKEA.
 However, many of the flagship companies are now totally or partially owned by foreign companies and shareholders.
 There have been several structural reforms since Sweden became a member of the EU, such as the deregulation of the telecommunications, energy and air traffic sectors.

 Australia has an Embassy in Stockholm.
 Sweden has an Embassy in Canberra as well as a Consulate-General in Sydney and Consulates in Adelaide, Brisbane, Cairns, Darwin, Hobart, Melbourne and Perth.

-Sweden's Minister for Foreign Affairs, Mr Carl Bildt, visited Australia in March 2013.
-Sweden's State Secretary for Trade, Mr Gunnar Oom, visited Australia in March 2012 with a concurrent visit by the Swedish Parliament's Committee on the Constitution.
+Recent high-level visits to Australia include the Swedish Cyber Security Council in November 2018.
+Sweden's then-Speaker of the Riksdag, Urban Ahlin, visited Australia with a parliamentary delegation in September 2017.
+This followed visits by then Minister for Health Care, Public Health and Sport, Gabriel Wikström and Minister for Employment, Ylva Johansson, in October 2015 and January 2016 respectively.
+Sweden's then-Minister for Foreign Affairs, Mr Carl Bildt, visited Australia in March 2013.
+Sweden's then-State Secretary for Trade, Mr Gunnar Oom, visited Australia in March 2012 with a concurrent visit by the Swedish Parliament's Committee on the Constitution.

-In February 2013, former Minister for Defence, Mr Stephen Smith, and Chief of the Defence Force, General David Hurley, visited Stockholm for discussions with Sweden's Minister for Defence, Ms Karin Enstrom.
-Former Minister for Foreign Affairs, Mr Kevin Rudd, visited Sweden in May 2011 for the UN High-level Panel on Global Sustainability, where he met with HM King Carl XVI Gustaf, Foreign Minister Carl Bildt and Mr Vidar Helgesen, Secretary-General of the International Institute for Democracy and Electoral Assistance (IDEA).
+The Australian Parliament's Joint Standing Committee on Migration visited Sweden in July 2017, followed by an Australian Parliamentary Field Visit on Mental Health in October 2017.
+In January 2017, Chief of the Defence Force, Air Chief Marshal Mark Binskin visited Stockholm for bilateral discussions with the Supreme Commander of the Swedish Armed Forces, General Micael Bydén.
+In February 2013, then-Minister for Defence, Mr Stephen Smith, and Chief of the Defence Force, General David Hurley, visited Stockholm for discussions with Sweden's Minister for Defence, Ms Karin Enström.
+Then-Minister for Foreign Affairs, Mr Kevin Rudd, visited Sweden in May 2011 for the UN High-level Panel on Global Sustainability, where he met with HM King Carl XVI Gustaf, Foreign Minister Carl Bildt and Mr Vidar Helgesen, then Secretary-General of the International Institute for Democracy and Electoral Assistance (IDEA).

 Bilateral economic and trade relationship